Universities Canada principles on Indigenous education

 June 29, 2015

-Female Indigenous student.
+Headshot of Indigenous student.

 Universities Canada represents universities across Canada, which educate more than a million students each year.
 Indigenous students continue to be underrepresented in Canadian higher education institutions and our universities are committed to do their part to close this education gap, recognizing the urgency of this issue for the country.
 Closing the gap will strengthen Indigenous communities, allow Indigenous peoples to continue to strive for self-realization, enhance the informed citizenship of Canadians, and contribute to Canada’s long-term economic success and social inclusion.